d-xo/builder/README.md

 - `workspace up`: builds the environment specified in the .workspace.json
 - `workspace attach`: spawns a new shell in the environment
 - `workspace destroy`: destroys the environment
-- `workspace reset`: destroy, rebuild, attach
+- `workspace clean`: destroy, rebuild, attach